graphql/EasyCLA/README.md

 # GraphQL Specification Membership Onboarding

-This is a neutral repo where you can open a trivial PR and initiate the EasyCLA signing process.
+Thisis a neutral repo where you can open a trivial PR and initiate the EasyCLA signing process.
 All PRs will be closed periodically.

 # Contributing to this repo